 - Don't underestimate how difficult it is for the team to spend time and energy on the non-preferred steps; team members may skip over a step completely or spend little time on it.
 Point this out if it happens and advise the team to return to that step. - Encourage this team to use Intuition by asking what the facts suggest may happen in the future and having the team list several possibilities.
-What is the team's contingency plan? - Help the team use Feeling by asking who else might be affected by the team's decision or solution.
-Who are the key stakeholders?
-What values are reflected in the proposed course of action?
+What is the team's contingency plan? - Help the team use Thinking by asking team members to identify the pros and cons of the choices they list and to construct a worst-case scenario.
+Which option is best for the bottom line?

-- ▶ The next time the team faces a decision, work through the steps in the order indicated by the arrows above. - Identify team members, or someone from outside the team, who can help your team address the Intuition and Feeling aspects of problem solving.
+- The next time the team faces a decision, work through the steps in the order indicated by the arrows above. - Identify team members, or someone from outside the team, who can help your team address the Intuition and Thinking aspects of problem solving.